Indian massacre of 1622: Aftermath

 In England, John Smith believed after the massacre that the settlers would not leave their plantations to defend the colony.
 He planned to return with a ship filled with soldiers, sailors, and ammunition to establish a "running Army" to fight the Powhatan.
 Smith's goal was to "inforce the Savages to leave their Country, or bring them in the feare of subjection that every man should follow their business securely."
 Smith, however, never returned to Virginia.

-The colonists used the 1622 massacre as a justification for seizing Powhatan land for the next ten years.
+The settlers used the massacre as a justification for colonizing Powhatan land for the next decade.
 The historian Betty Wood writes:

 What is usually referred to as the "Massacre of 1622," the native American attack that resulted in the death of 347 English settlers and almost wiped out Jamestown, which was the catalyst for the settlers actions.
 As far as the survivors of the Massacre of 1622 were concerned, by virtue of launching this unprovoked assault native Americans had forfeited any legal and moral rights they might previously have claimed to the ownership of the lands they occupied.

-Wood quotes a Virginian settler: "We, who hitherto have had possession of no more ground than their waste and our purchase at a valuable consideration to their own contentment (...) may now by right of war, and law of nations, invade the country, and those who sought to destroy us: whereby we shall enjoy their cultivated places."
+Following the massacre, Waterhouse, who never went to North America, published a pamphlet in which he claimed: "we, who hitherto have had possession of no more ground than their waste, and our purchase at a valuable consideration to their own contentment... may now by right of Warre, and law of Nations, invade the Country, and destroy them who sought to destroy us: whereby we shall enjoy their cultivated places."
+Waterhouse recommended in the pamphlet that the settlers of Jamestown adopt a variety of brutal tactics to defeat the Powhatan.

-The colonists, in revenge for the massacre, attacked the Powhatan through "the use of force, surprise attacks, famine resulting from the burning of their corn, destroying their boats, canoes, and houses, breaking their fishing weirs and assaulting them in their hunting expedition, pursuing them with horses and using bloodhounds to find them and mastiffs to seize them, driving them to flee within reach of their enemies among other tribes, and 'assimilating and abetting their enemies against them."

 The Virginia Company embarked on a public relations campaign to spread the narrative about the 1622 Powhatan attack.